 Replace Your Petrol

-Just like milk, your petrol can also turn bad if its left for too long.
-Usually petrol has a shelf-life of about six months, so make sure you check it first before replacing it.
-Here is how you can do it.
+Just like milk, your petrol can also turn bad if it is left for too long.
+Petrol has a shelf-life of about six months, so do take note of the last time you filled up your tank.
+If you need to replace the petrol in your tank, here is how you can do it:

 - Using a fuel transfer pump, slide the pump’s hose into the gas tank’s input opening behind the filler cap and pump a small amount of petrol into a clear container.